bl-sdk/bl-sdk.github.io/willow2-mod-db/faq/index.md

 Try install the latest [Microsoft Visual C++ Redistrubutable](https://aka.ms/vs/17/release/vc_redist.x86.exe).

 ## I tried installing a `.sdkmod`, but it's not appearing in the mod menu
+Firstly, make sure you have the latest version of the sdk. `.sdkmod` files are only supported on version 3.0 onwards - if you don't have an `sdk_mods` folder you're definitely using an outdated version.

-Check console for any errors.
+If you're already running the latest sdk, check console for any errors.
 Most often, you're missing one of the mod's requirements.
 The requirements should always be listed on the mod page.
 To fix this, just install/update the requirements.

 ## I tried extracting a mod zip, but it's not appearing in the mod menu
 As above, firstly, check console for any errors.